Into the Mist

 Sample 3

-Eventually she dreamed—of the house as it once must have been, pristine and gleaming with plush furnishings and richly colored drapes and rugs and golden lamplight amidst the smell of freshly baked cake and spiced apples.
+Eventually she dreamed—of the house as it once must have been, pristine and gleaming with plush furnishings and richly colored drapes and rugs and golden lamplight imbued with the scent of freshly baked cake and spiced apples.

 It was the ballroom.
 And they were having a party.
 Folding her arms, she rubbed at the goosebumps that had formed on them.
 The air felt strange, like it was filled with electricity.
 She tucked a strand of hair behind her ear, and it crackled with static.